 The Executive Committee shall consist of seven (7) members of the Board of Directors: President, President-Elect, Vice President, Secretary, Treasurer, and two directors to be elected annually by the full Board as their representatives on the Executive Committee.
 The directors shall also elect one (1) alternate member to the Executive Committee to serve as a replacement for any absent director.
 The three (3) directors elected as members and alternate members shall be from AAFS sections not represented by the AAFS officer member.

 3.4.
 MINUTES

 3.4.1.
 PREPARATION OF MINUTES

-In accordance with the AAFS Bylaws, Article IV., Section 8, the Secretary and Assistant Secretary, or designee are responsible for the preparation and distribution of Board of Directors, Executive Committee, and Annual Business Meeting Minutes.
-Minutes shall be drafted and presented as soon as practical and not less than 14 days prior to the next scheduled meeting of the Board of Directors or Executive Committee.
+In accordance with the AAFS Bylaws, Article IV., Section 8, the Secretary is responsible for the preparation and distribution of Board of Directors and Executive Committee Minutes.